wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

          <div id="flywheel_pid_ctrls"></div>
       </div>
       <script>
-         flywheel_pid = new FlywheelPIDF("flywheel_pid");
+         flywheel_pid = new FlywheelPIDF("flywheel_pid", "feedforward");
          flywheel_pid.runSim();
       </script>
     </div>

 .. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
-Similarly, when "decreasing" a value, divide by two.
-Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior is good enough.
+After the first time the value becomes too large (i.e. the behavior is unstable or the mechanism overshoots), reduce the value to halfway between the first too-large value encountered and the previous value tested before that.
+Continue iterating this "split-half" procedure to zero in on the optimal value (if the response undershoots, pick the halfway point between the new value and the last value immediately above it - if it overshoots, pick the halfway point between the new value and the last value immediately below it).
+This is called an `exponential search <https://en.wikipedia.org/wiki/Exponential_search>`__, and is a very efficient way to find positive values of unknown scale.

 To tune the feedforward controller, increase the velocity feedforward gain :math:`K_v` until the flywheel approaches the correct setpoint over time.
 If the flywheel overshoots, reduce :math:`K_v`.